tock/tock/doc/reference/trd-appid.md

   - The process has a unique Application Identifier and Short ID,
   - The process has a higher Application Binary version number than all processes it shares its Application Identifier or Short ID with,

-  - The process comes earlier (lower address) than all processes with the same version number and which share an Application Identifier or Short ID.
+If two processes which share a Short ID or Application ID have the same version number, the kernel starts one of them.
+The one which starts is determined by the scheduling policy of the kernel (whichever one is run first).

 The Unloaded, CredentialsUnchecked, CredentialsFailed, CredentialsApproved and Running states describe the conceptual state